 A visit to La Pedrera is also 20€ or you may choose to visit at night for live Jazz music on the roof.
 You may have already seen the roof in Michelangelo Antonioni’s film the Passenger featuring Jack Nicholson!

-Continue up Passeig de Gràcia and enter the Diagonal metro station.
+STOP FIVE: Continue up Passeig de Gràcia and enter the Diagonal metro station.
 Take Line 3 again (the green line) in direction Trinitat Nova.
 Get off at Vallcarca.

 Walk down Avinguda de Vallcarca and then turn left up the hill on C/de les Medes.
 Two escalators will help you climb the hill.
 Turn left on Avinguda del Coll del Portell and enter the Park via the back entrance.